meetsheth1681/Dinosaur_Game_Crack_Version/README.md

  Logic behind the code : "You just have to change (Runner.prototype.gameOver) fuction and make it to empty function"

- if you want to see demo please go to issues
+ if you want to see demo please go to issues section